treeform/pretty/README.md

 This library has no dependencies other than the Nim standard library.

-This is a rewrite of the now deprecated [API reference](https://github.com/treeform/print).
+This is a rewrite of the now deprecated [print](https://github.com/treeform/print).

 ## About